junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Mr. Roskam moved to suspend the rules and pass the bill, as amended.
 - 2018-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8118-8119)
 - 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8118-8119)
+- 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Finance.